julianencisoizquierdo/Python_Time_Series/README.md

 ## Instructions
-The files used for the analysis are `smooth_1.npy` and `smooth_2.npy`.
+The file used for the analysis is `Sample - Superstore.xls`.
 This includes 4 years of daily Sales data by customer and category.

 ## Usage